 Sling TV offers more than a dozen add-on packages, which range from sports channels to premium movie bundles.
-It would take too long to list the contents of each package, but as an example, the Sports Extra package contains NFL RedZone (which is included in Sling Blue), NBA TV, NHL Network, beIN Sports and ESPN Bases Loaded, and costs an extra $5 per month.
+It would take too long to list the contents of each package, but as an example, the Sports Extra package costs $11 per month and contains NFL RedZone (which is included in Sling Blue), NBA TV, NHL Network, beIN Sports and ESPN Bases Loaded.

 Sling TV premium channels

-Sling also allows you to subscribe to premium channels, like Showtime (which costs $10 per month, and $5 for the first month), which includes 8 total Showtime channels.
-The 6 Starz channels cost $9 per month, and $5 for the first month.
+Sling also allows you to subscribe to premium channels, like Showtime (which costs $10 per month), which includes eight total Showtime channels.
+The six Starz channels cost $9 per month.
 EPIX's 4 channels cost $5 per month.